-Miss Peregrine is the headmistress of a small school and harbors superpower children (it reminded me of X-Men & Harry Potter series).
-The story also roamed around a teenage boy Jake who, following a tragic death of his beloved grandfather, follows clues that take him to an abandoned orphanage on a mysterious Welsh island.
+Miss Peregrine is the headmistress of a small school and harbors children who have a superpower (it reminded me of X-Men & Harry Potter series).
+The story also roamed around a teenage boy Jake who, following a tragic death of his beloved grandfather, follows clues left by his grandfather, reached to an abandoned orphanage on a mysterious Welsh island.

 Miss Peregrine has the peculiar gift to manipulate time and to change herself into a Peregrine Falcon.
 She has been living the same day again and again for ages with his special children.
 This newfound information takes Jacob on a time-traveling, magical journey that changes his life forever.